Casper Mountain, Wyoming FM/TV

 |KZLQ-FM||ON AIR||KWYX-FM||OFF AIR|

-Here is the western side of the mountain's towers, which includes TV station KGWC (14-UHF) , and the local NPR affiliate KUWC on 91.3.
+Here is the western side of the mountain's towers, which includes TV station KGWC (14-UHF) , and the local NPR affiliate KUWC on 91.3, as well as 88.3 KKRR, an oldies/religious station.
+Both KUWC and KKRR are lower powered, each under 600 watts ERP.
+KUWC broadcasts in HD.
 For some reason, I was unable to find the access road, though if I had a proper map, would have found those sites easily.
 Sufficient to say, the sites for KTWO (Digital)/KGWC/KPTW and KUWC (along with numerous translators and the TBN affilate mentioned earlier) are near Hogadon Ski area.
 I can not accurately pinpoint which towers are which, but those stations listed above come from this side of the mountain.
 This picture was taken on April 27, 2011 during a snowstorm on the mountain.
 Even if I had found the access road, I wouldn't likely be able to get closer to the towers.
-During spring or summer of 2012, I may take all new picures for this site and revamp it again.

 I will leave you with an awesome panorama of Casper, from the mountain.
 Once again, any corrections can/will be accepted.
 Email dxfm1019 AT gmail.com